 Every student will have access to electronic media including access to the Internet.
-The school systemmakes every effort to prevent access to inappropriate Internet sites among students and staff.
-An Internet filter system is used that blocks accesses to inappropriate sites, and the software is updated on a regular basis.
+The school system makes every effort to prevent access to inappropriate Internet sites among students and staff.
+An Internet filter system issued that blocks accesses to inappropriate sites, and the software is updated on a regular basis.
 The activity of school-issued is also tracked by the technology department so inappropriate activity can be identified.
-If access to the Internet is a concern, parents are encouraged tomeet with the school principal.
+If access to the Internet is a concern, parents are encouraged to meet with the school principal.